haruosuz/mgsa/references/mgsa.taxonomy.md

 Abigayle Mr Simpson 1, Alexander B Chase 2, Alejandra Rodríguez-Verdugo 3, Jennifer Bh Martiny 3 https://www.sciencedirect.com/science/article/pii/S1369527425000761

+Hereafter, we refer to this as a biological (or recombining) population.

+Hereafter, we refer to this definition as a metagenomic population.

+Depending on the method, similarity of a metagenomic population may reach as low as 87.5% ANI [18], much more dissimilar than bacterial species [19].
+Thus, a metagenomic population may encompass several biological populations with divergent evolutionary trajectories, if not several species (Figure 2).

+Figure 2.
+Terms for intraspecific diversity.

+19
+M. Richter, R. Rosselló-Móra
+Shifting the genomic gold standard for the prokaryotic species definition Proc Natl Acad Sci USA, 106 (2009), pp. 19126-19131

+20
+F.M.
+Cohan
+Bacterial species and speciation
+Syst Biol, 50 (2001), pp. 513-524

 ----------
+## 2024

 ## 2024-11-15
 https://pubmed.ncbi.nlm.nih.gov/39548060/